 - 25.01 Each team in Field and Box lacrosse shall comply with Lacrosse Canada Minimum Standards for coaches.
-In order to be eligible to coach, all coaches must meet the requirements of the ALA Minimum Standards as applicable to each discipline of lacrosse. - In all games (including regular league, playoffs, exhibition, tournaments), teams are required to have all bench personnel who are on the bench meet the Lacrosse CanadaMinimum Standards.
-In practices, teams are required to have at least one of the supervising coaches trained as per Lacrosse Canada Minimum Standards. - 25.03 In all games for League, Provincials, Alberta Summer Games, and games sanctioned on travel permits, teams are required to have all bench personnel who are on the bench meet the Lacrosse Canada Minimum Standards. - 25.04 Bench personnel are determined as per ALA Registration system for each team (as per Regulation 6).
-Only coaches with appropriate training and certified trainers are allowed on the bench. - 25.05 All Female only teams must have one registered female coach registered to the team in RAMP and on the bench as per the ALA Registration system and correlating to the game sheet - 25.06 All coaches must be 16 years of age in the year he/she wishes to attend a coaching clinic and coach an ALA sanctioned team.
+In order to be eligible to coach, all coaches must meet the requirements of the ALA Minimum Standards as applicable to each discipline of lacrosse. - In all games (including regular league, playoffs, exhibition, tournaments), teams are required to have all bench personnel who are on the bench meet the Lacrosse Canada Minimum Standards.

+In practices, teams are required to have at least one of the supervising coaches trained as per Lacrosse Canada Minimum Standards. - 25.03 In all games for League, Provincials, Alberta Summer Games, and games sanctioned on travel permits, teams are required to have all bench personnel who are on the bench meet the Lacrosse Canada Minimum Standards. - Bench personnel are determined as per ALA Registration system for each team (as per Regulation 6).
+Only coaches with appropriate training and certified trainers are allowed on the bench. - 25.05 All Female only teams must have one registered female bench personnel registered to the team in RAMP and on the bench as per the ALA Registration system and correlating to the game sheet - 25.06 All coaches must be 16 years of age in the year he/she wishes to attend a coaching clinic and coach an ALA sanctioned team. - 25.07 Challenges at the Community Development level are not permitted.

-- 25.07 Challenges at the Community Development level are not permitted. - 25.08 All workbooks required after attending a NCCP clinic must be completed by March 1 of the following year.
-Coaches who have not completed the workbook by their deadline are suspended until the workbook as passed the Lacrosse Canadagrading process. - 25.09 Lacrosse Canada Minimum standards will be verified by the ALA Office upon request. - 25.10 All coaching clinic requests are to be submitted to the ALA office by November 1 yearly by the local governing body.
-Late submissions will not be considered. - 25.11 Minimum attendance of twelve (12) coaches is required to hold a clinic.
+25.08 All workbooks required after attending a NCCP clinic must be completed by December 31 of the year of the season following the clinic.
+Coaches who have not completed the workbook by their deadline are suspended until the workbook as passed the Lacrosse Canada grading process.
+25.09 Lacrosse Canada Minimum standards will be verified by the ALA Office upon request.
+25.10 All coaching clinic requests are to be submitted to the ALA office a minimum of 45 days prior to the requested clinic date.
+25.11 Minimum attendance of twelve (12) coaches is required to hold a clinic.
 Exceptions may be permitted as approved by the Director of Development.